Top 30 APIs for best developer experience

 • Dropbox: Dropbox API is not only an easy document storage platform to work with, but it is extensive.
 This API comes with many useful endpoints for its own functionality—my favorite being the save endpoint, which lets you save_url a document hosted at a URL.
 Very convenient for serverless interactions.

-• Discord: Discord API is large and allows many touchpoints and ways to interact with its system.
+• Discord API: Discord API is large and allows many touchpoints and ways to interact with its system.
 The Discord bot community is large for a reason!

 • Sendgrid: SendGrid API allows developers to pull important data from emails, like contact lists, statistics, and reports.
 Another API-first company with an amazing dashboard and support team.